Drinks in Turkey: 5 drinks that Turks love

 Second, on our list is Salep which is a flour made from tubers that come from Orchids.

-This drink dates back to the ancient Romans and was known by them as an aphrodisiac because the shape of the plant quite resembles male genitalia.
+This Turkish beverage dates back to the ancient Romans and was known by them as an aphrodisiac because the shape of the plant quite resembles male genitalia.

 It was believed for a long time that it could restore virility and passion in men.